Baker’s Island in Salem Sound, and its lighthouse. There is only one light house today, but up until the late 1920s there were actually two:

 After making a boat trip to the islands of Salem Sound this summer, I found myself doing some research on the nautical history of the sound and surrounding harbor.
 Of particular interest is that Baker’s Island, the sight of a large and highly visible lighthouse today, once had twin lighthouses.
 I am lucky enough to own a 1869 Coast Guard survey chart of Salem Sound that belonged to my grandfather.
 The sound is labeled on this chart almost exactly as it is today, dimensions and all.
 However, the chart indicates that there were once two lighthouses on the island.
 A little further research confirms this.

-The depiction of the view of Baker’s Island twin lights on the 1869 chart:
+Below is the depiction of the view of Baker’s Island twin lights on the 1869 chart:

 It turns out that the second lighthouse was taken down in the late 192os as it was viewed as an unnecessary expense.
 A broader view of Salem Sound, with Misery Island and Baker’s Island as shown on the 1869 nautical chart: